Send your enquiry.

 A totting up ban is an automatic driving ban that happens when you accrue 12 or more penalty points in a three-year period.
 You may be able to avoid a totting up ban by arguing exceptional hardship.

-Can I get free legal advice?
+Can I get legal advice?
 Motor defence solicitors London

-Yes, you can get free legal advice from our motor defence solicitors.
+Yes, you can get legal advice from our motor defence solicitors.
 If you are worried about a totting up ban, or you have received a court summons, we can advise you on our next steps.
 If you want to know more about what a totting up ban is, and how the law works, please read on.
+See our motoring defence fees page to find out more about our fixed fees.

 What is a totting up ban?